- Public Affairs Home

 As with any neighbor to neighbor concern, the first step to consider is talking with your neighbor to make them aware of the impact of the activity on their property on you.
-If you need assistance talking with your neighbor, feel free to call the Citizen Information Center, Mediation Services, at (503) 635-0257.
+If you need assistance talking with your neighbor, feel free to call the Public Information Office - Mediation Services, at 503-635-0257.
 If talking to your neighbor doesn't feel like an option or it has not helped, information on how to report the noise violations is below.

 Reporting Noise Violations from Chickens and Roosters